 Photo of Dawn, Antony & the doggos

-For as long as anyone in the family can remember, a shop-bought card wasn't really a card.
-If you cared, you drew one.
-Inside every birthday, Christmas and anniversary card in our house was a little doodle.
-A cartoon of something funny, embarrassing or unforgettable that had happened to the recipient in the last year.
+For as long as anyone in the family can remember, a shop-bought card wasn't quite enough.
+If you cared, you drew inside it.
+Tucked into every birthday, Christmas and anniversary card in our house was a little doodle.
+A cartoon of something funny, embarrassing or unforgettable that had happened to the recipient that year.

 Chapter 01